cobyj33/Boogle/README.md

 To compile the project, simply use the terminal command ```g++ main.cpp -I ./ -o main``` from the root directory of the downloaded project with g++ installed

+Alteratively, the project can be run in the browser on [replit](https://replit.com/cobyj33/Boogle)

-This was the first real C++ project I ever made so I let it live here to look back upon :)
+This was the first real C++ project I ever made as a project for my Computer Science class, so I let it live here to look back upon :)